-Titan is comprised of two major components, a 5-man submersible and an integrated launch and recovery platform.
-The platform is comprised of rectangular ballast compartments and utilizes low-pressure air tanks functioning much like a ship’s dry dock.
-With the submersible secured to the platform, dive crews can launch and recover the submersible by flooding the ballast tanks and submerging the entire integrated dive system to a depth approximately 30 feet below the effects of surface waves.
-Once submerged the pilot can disengage the locking mechanism, and the submersible can safely lift off of the platform to begin the dive.
+The platform is comprised of rectangular ballast compartments and utilizes low-pressure air tanks, functioning much like a ship’s dry dock.
+With the submersible secured to the platform, dive crews can launch and recover the submersible by flooding the ballast tanks and submerging the entire integrated dive system to a depth of approximately 30 feet below the effects of surface waves.
+Once submerged, the pilot can disengage the locking mechanism, and the submersible can safely lift off of the platform to begin the dive

 At the conclusion of a dive, the pilot docks the sub on the submerged platform, guided into position by integrated landing provisions.
 Once in position, the locking mechanism is engaged to secure the submersible on the platform.
 This can all be done without scuba divers.
-Once secured, an OceanGate custom valve is used to transfer air from the low-pressure air tanks to the ballast compartments to push the water out and bring the platform and submersible to the surface.
+Once secured, a custom designed valve transfers air from the low-pressure air tanks to the ballast compartments to push the water out and bring the platform and submersible to the surface.

 Titan is the second in the series of Cyclops-class submersibles.
-OceanGate has operated Cyclops since 2015 in three oceans to depths of 500 meters.
+OceanGate has operated Cyclops 1 since 2015 in three oceans to depths of 500 meters.
 The OceanGate engineering and operations teams installed and integrated all electronics, navigation and life support systems.
-Most systems used on Titan have been in use for several years on Cyclops 1, OceanGate’s submersible that can dive to depths of 500 meters.
-The first in-water validation test dives for Titan are currently taking place in the Puget Sound off the coast of Washington.
-Deep water dives are scheduled to be conducted in the Bahamas in April in preparation for the Titanic Survey Expedition scheduled to begin in June 2018.
+Most systems used on Titan have been in use for several years on Cyclops 1, OceanGate’s submersible with the capability to dive to depths of 500 meters.

 Project Cyclops was born out of OceanGate’s appreciation for the complexity of subsea environments and the need for a diverse set of tools and technology to address operational requirements below 500 meters.
 Through strategic partnerships, OceanGate applies the latest advances in material science and technology from other industries to meet the challenges faced in exploration.
 With the majority of the ocean's seabed still unexplored, and as commercial and scientific entities continue to expand initiatives to access potential resources from the ocean seabed, OceanGate satisfies the demand for a practical subsea vessel capable of efficiently accessing these resources.